AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 Let's clarify one thing before moving on: The word "reference" in "pass by reference" has a special meaning, and it does *not* mean "object reference."
 JavaScript does not have these "true" references.
 Again, terminology can be confusing!

-JavaScript chose to [follow in Java's footsteps](http://www.javadude.com/articles/passbyvalue.htm#on-pointers-versus-references) and uses the term "reference" when talking about variables that point to objects in memory.
-But as we noted above, while this makes perfect sense in English, it makes it very confusing to talk about "passing references" without losing your mind.
+JavaScript—like Java, Python, and other programming languages—uses the term "reference" when talking about variables that point to objects in memory.
+But as I noted above, while this makes perfect sense in English, it makes it very confusing to talk about "passing references" without losing your mind.

 In a class on programming language theory, you'll learn that the "reference" in "pass by reference" is actually something quite different from these "object references" that you're used to hearing about.
 In fact, a true reference has nothing to do with objects—references can either hold primitive values or objects.

 A true **reference variable** is an alias, or another name for an object.
 If you've mainly worked with languages like C, Java, JavaScript, Python, and others up until now, this notion of aliases may seem a bit foreign to you.
 And that's because those languages don't have references!
 For this reason, I'll use C++ to demonstrate how true references work, contrasting them with the behavior of object references in JavaScript.

+{% aside %}
 By analogy, a reference is like a person's nickname.
 My real name is Aleksandr, but I sometimes also go by Alex.
-People can call me either one, and they'll still be referring to me.
+People can use either identifier to refer to me; they are interchangeable.
+{% endaside %}

-Here's some C++ code to illustrate true reference variables in action:
+The following C++ code demonstrates true reference variables in action:

 ```cpp {data-copyable=true}
 #include <iostream>